Content audits are an essential — although often overlooked — part of content marketing.

-This step is technically optional, but it can help you notice trends and insights more easily.
+This step in our content audit checklist is technically optional, but it can help you notice trends and insights more easily.
 You can create new tabs in your spreadsheet that categorize your content and compare the results.

 For example, you might have tabs that organize content by format, like blog or infographic.
 You might segment your content into topic tabs.
 It might be worth looking at the length of your content pieces and grouping content with similar lengths together to compare them.